tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

 - How do you judge what makes a particular choice of namespace and directory structure?
+  - I think a particular choice of namespace and directory is good if it makes the code easier to read and navigate through, and gives me a good idea of what each name means when I am reading the code, but there shouldn't be too much nesting since that will make it very tedious to read and code.
 - How do you judge what makes a good naming convention or programming style?

 ## "Senses" in Programming